Cybernetica Mesopotamica

 Collaborators, and friends, part of the extended family of Urkesh, reached Beola to work together (under the guidance of Prof. Giorgio Buccellati, Prof. Marilyn Kelly-Buccellati, and Prof. Federico Buccellati) either to reinforce their commitment to the project and to strengthen their “team networking” attitute, which represents indeed a peculiarity of this rich project (under both a scientific and human milieu).

-Some of them were phisically present in Beola (coming from Syria, USA, and other Italian regions), while other collaborators where connected online on ZOOM from Germany and other cities in Italy.
+Some of them were physically present in Beola (coming from Syria, USA, Austria, and other Italian regions), while other collaborators where connected online on ZOOM from Germany and other cities in Italy.

 It was indeed an effective example of the overarching spirit of the Cybernetica Mesopotamica project which aims at contributing to both the scholarly research and the public outreach of the results gained through the project itself.